eHabitat/ehabitat/docs/source/contributing/pr_checklist.md

 * Documentation follows Numpy style guide.

 * Run any of the pre-existing examples in ``docs/source/notebooks`` that contain analyses that would be affected by your changes to ensure that nothing breaks.
-This is a useful opportunity to not only check your work for bugs that might not be revealed by unit test, but also to show how your contribution improves TimeXAI for end users.
+This is a useful opportunity to not only check your work for bugs that might not be revealed by unit test, but also to show how your contribution improves eHabitat for end users.

 * If modifying a plot, render your plot to inspect for changes and copy image in the pull request message on Github.